-The Office of the Privacy Commissioner's Management Team is made up of:
+The Office of the Privacy Commissioner's Leadership Team is made up of:

 Blair has been with the Office since its inception in 1993 after employment in private legal practice.
 He is responsible for the areas of law reform, codes of practice, international issues and special projects such as Commissioner Initiated Inquiries.